Rio Tinto Company Limited: Beginning and expansion years

 Rio Tinto Company Limited's board of directors met for the first time in London on March 31, 1873, under the chairmanship of Hugh Matheson.
 One of its first decisions was the construction of a railway line, under the advice of the engineer George Barclay Bruce.
 The first years of the RTC were difficult: the shareholders had to make large investments and face strong criticism for the lack of profits.
 Once this initial stage was over, the situation underwent a considerable change.
 The British company — having obtained the rights to exploit the copper, silver and gold of the mines — initially brought about the resurgence of the region by opening new exploitation areas and developing inland mining.
 Its production, which left Spain through the Huelva estuary, turned the company into one of the largest in all of Europe and — in the words of businessman and historian David Avery — made Riotinto (in 1884) "the largest mining center in the world".
 By the late 1880s, control of the Riotinto company was transferred to the Rothschild family, who bet on increasing the scale of the mining workings.

 At its peak, Riotinto became a small English colony thanks to the mine, a "Gibraltar sui generis", as the local writer and poet Juan Cobos Wilkins called it.
-The luxurious and exclusive Bellavista Neighborhood was built a few meters away from the excavations for the English personnel, which could be accessed after passing through a sentry box with guards; a Victorian style neighborhood that was equipped with tennis courts, golf courses, a own cemetery, a Social Club or even a Presbyterian church.
+The luxurious and exclusive Bellavista Neighborhood was built a few meters away from the excavations for the English personnel, which could be accessed after passing through a sentry box with guards; a Victorian style neighborhood that was equipped with tennis courts, golf courses, its own cemetery, a Social Club or even a Presbyterian church.
 Meanwhile, in the original Spanish town, the church or the Plaza de la Constitución — where years before the massacre of the "Año de los tiros" had taken place — ended up being buried under the slag from the excavations.